 CoStar Suite[®].
 Our subscription-based information services consist primarily of CoStar Suite services.
 CoStar Suite is sold as a platform of service offerings consisting of CoStar Property[®], CoStar COMPS[®], CoStar Market Analytics, CoStar Tenant[®], CoStar Lease Comps and CoStar Public Record through our online and mobile applications.
 Our integrated suite of online service offerings includes information about space available for lease, comparable sales information, information about properties for sale, tenant information, Internet marketing services, analytical capabilities, information for clients' websites, information about industry professionals and their business relationships, and industry news.
-Our commercial real estate sales force is responsible for selling multiple product lines, including CoStar Suite and LoopNet.
+Our commercial real estate sales force is currently responsible for selling multiple product lines, including CoStar Suite and LoopNet.
 Sales initiatives commenced in late 2019 shifted the focus of our sales force to sales of LoopNet Signature Ads, a premium listing service.
-As a result of this shift, as well as the continued impact of COVID-19 on our current and potential customer base, we currently anticipate CoStar Suite revenue growth rates to decline through the end of the year.
+As a result of this shift, as well as the continued impact of COVID-19 on our current and potential customer base, we have seen a decline in CoStar revenue growth rates in 2020 and currently anticipate CoStar Suite revenue growth rates to continue to decline through the remainder of the year.
+In the coming months, we plan to separate the CoStar and LoopNet sales teams and build out a dedicated LoopNet sales force.

 Information services.
 We provide real estate and lease management solutions, including lease administration and abstraction services, through our CoStar Real Estate Manager® service offerings, as well as portfolio and debt analysis, management and reporting capabilities through our CoStar Investment Analysis and CoStar Risk Analytics® service offerings.
 We provide information services internationally, through our Grecam, Belbex and Thomas Daily businesses in France, Spain and Germany, respectively.
 Sales of CoStar Real Estate Manager represent a significant portion of our information services revenue.
 CoStar Real Estate Manager's revenue growth rates increased significantly in 2018 as new clients adopted, and existing clients expanded their use of, CoStar Real Estate Manager to manage compliance with new lease accounting and reporting requirements that became effective for public companies for financial reporting periods beginning after December 15, 2018.
-CoStar Real Estate Manager continued to experience high growth rates throughout 2019.
-In the first half of 2020, growth rates began to decline as the surge of the demand eased as companies passed the implementation date for the new requirements and customer behavior began to change in response to economic conditions, including potential delays in implementation of new services resulting in reduction of implementation fees.
-Accordingly, we expect the growth rate for CoStar Real Estate Manager to continue to decline throughout the year relative to 2019 growth rates.
+CoStar Real Estate Manager continued to experience high revenue growth rates for most of 2019.
+In the first half of 2020, growth rates began to decline as the surge of the demand eased as companies passed the implementation date for the new requirements and customer behavior began to change in response to economic conditions, including delays in implementation of new services resulting in a reduction of implementation fees.
+During the third quarter of 2020, we experienced moderate increases in revenue growth rates compared to the second quarter of 2020 due to additional professional fees.